 NOTE - No restrictions are placed on the matching rules that may be defined to support a particular application.
 However, rules defined to support one particular application may not be widely supported by DUAs and DSAs.
-Wherever possible, the matching rules defined in ITU-T Rec.
-X.520 | ISO/IEC 9594-6 should be used in preference to the specification of new ones.
+Wherever possible, the matching rules defined in Rec.
+ITU-T X.520 | ISO/IEC 9594-6 should be used in preference to the specification of new ones.

 Sometimes there will be a one-to-one correspondence between a matching rule and the types of matches supported.
-For example, the Directory Abstract Service supports a presence matching rule to detect the presence of an attribute in an entry.
+For example, the Directory Abstract Service supports a presence matching rule to detect the presence of an attribute of a given type in an entry.